devyansh/wavely/README.md

 The mood detection algorithm can also run on the cloud instead of running locally.
 Create APIs to call the python methods and fetch mood.

+Code improvements for cases when a file with selected name already exists.
+Delete uploaded 'sample.wav' in azure blob before running scrip again.
+Delete 'downloaded_sample.wav' and then run the script.